Introduction

 For a comprehensive overview of each transaction you execute with Circle’s Web3 APIs, the Developer Services Console provides detailed access to API logs.
 By examining these logs, you gain valuable visibility into how your application interacts with Circle APIs, which can be pivotal for various aspects including troubleshooting, performance optimization, and security oversight by highlighting any abnormal activities.
 For detailed records of your API interactions, please refer to the API Logs section.
 Within the scope of our Quickstart guide, the API log is indispensable for gaining insights into specific API calls and the objects that are created as a result.
 Think of the API log as a detailed record that allows you to retrieve the unique IDs of objects that have been generated, especially when these IDs are needed for subsequent API interactions.
 API logs are a crucial educational resource that simplify the debugging process and help you methodically comprehend the intricacies of the API’s operations.
 Hence, the API log is not only instrumental in improving operational workflows but also serves as a valuable asset for your development projects.
 Ah, the most exhilarating phase: shaping your very first developer-controlled wallet in the vastness of web3.
 With your prepped API key and Entity Secret Ciphertext, we’re only a few steps away from crafting a masterpiece.
 Let’s dive right in!Understanding the Developer-Controlled Wallet

 In web3, a wallet isn’t just a storage mechanism for digital tokens or NFTs, but the very essence of user interactions on the blockchain.
 Essentially, it’s a blend of a unique address and accompanying metadata stored on the blockchain.
-For developer-controlled wallets:Address
+For developer-controlled wallets: With that foundational knowledge, let’s get to the hands-on part.Crafting your wallet

 To create a wallet you use the following parameters:| Term | Definition |